What is my Knife Worth?

-Both the following sites have identical tang and etch guides that are very detailed for 1900-2017, including Schatt & Morgan, Queen City, Queen Cutlery, Dollar knives, Robeson after 1993, and Tuna Valley, 2012-2017.
-(Avoid using the early tang guides which are much shorter and not very accurate)
+Both the following sites have identical tang and etch guides that are very detailed for 1900-2017, including Schatt & Morgan, Queen City, Queen Cutlery, Dollar knives, Robeson after 1993, and Tuna Valley, 2012-2017,and axes, razors and scissors.
+(Avoid using the early tang guides which cover only earlier years, are much shorter and to our thinking are NOT very accurate)

 Depending on your interests, either site above may be helpful to you.
 They are both loaded with knife and historical information.

 This site contains a forum for Queen, Schatt & Morgan and other companies, and a selling section for knives by brand names that keep photos online after sales are completed.
 Use detailed search terms.
 So, you can learn more about what your particular knife is currently offered for sale and what it actually sold for – very useful.